antronerds/r2-tutorials/original/R2Tutorials.md

 Tutorial step 1: Relating 2 (categorical) tracks
 ------------------------------------------------

-1. Make sure that you are on the ‘main’ page of R2, and that the selected dataset is ‘Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2’.
-From the ‘type of analysis’ dropdown select ‘relate 2 tracks’, which can be found in the annotation subsection and press next.
+1. Make sure that you are on the ï¿½mainï¿½ page of R2, and that the selected dataset is ï¿½Tumor Neuroblastoma public - Versteeg - 88 -
+    MAS5.0 - u133p2ï¿½.
+From the ï¿½type of analysisï¿½ dropdown select
+    ï¿½relate 2 tracksï¿½, which can be found in the annotation subsection and press next.
     [![](_static/images/AnnotationAnalyses_relate.png)**Figure
     1: Figure 1: Select "relate
-    two tracks”.**](Image:Image:AnnotationAnalyses_relate.png)
+    two tracksï¿½.**](Image:Image:AnnotationAnalyses_relate.png)
 2. For the different tracks, make sure that you select a categorical one (which can be recognized by (cat)).
-Let’s investigate whether there is a relation between the neuroblastoma age-group (track=agegroup, flip point being 18 months at diagnosis) and the survival status (track=alive).
+Letï¿½s investigate whether there is a relation between the neuroblastoma age-group (track=agegroup, flip point being 18 months at diagnosis) and the survival status (track=alive).
 Then press next to generate